lalitmittal1991/PostEvaluator/README.md

 ## Usage

-### Automatic Evaluation
+### Manual Evaluation
 - Navigate to LinkedIn and scroll through your feed
-- The extension automatically detects new posts
+- The extension automatically detects new posts and adds "📊 Evaluate" buttons
-- Floating notifications appear on the right side showing scores
-- Notifications auto-disappear after 8 seconds
-- Click the × on notifications to dismiss them early

-### Manual Evaluation
-- Click the "📊 Evaluate Post" button that appears on posts
+- Click the "📊 Evaluate" button on any post you want to analyze
+- A loading spinner will appear while the AI processes the post
-- View detailed evaluation results with explanations
+- View detailed evaluation results with accuracy and originality scores
+- The button changes to "✅ Evaluated" and disappears after 3 seconds
 - Close results using the × button

 ### Score Interpretation